 4. How to complain about a Member

-Any person may make a complaint to the Society alleging that there has been a breach by a Member of one of more of the professionalism and ethical obligation, membership obligation or good character obligation set out in General Rule 2.8, must meet the requirements of 4.2.
+4.1 A complaint to the Society alleging that there has been a breach by a Member of one or more of the professionalism and ethical obligation, membership obligation or good character obligation, as set out in General Rule 2.8, must meet the requirements of 4.2.

 4.2 To be valid a complaint must be submitted in writing to the Chief Executive and contain:

 b.
-The name of the Member against whom the complaint is made;
+The name of the Member against whom the complaint is alleged;

-c.
-The nature of the alleged breach, including identifying those obligations the complainant considers to be breached, and if part or all of the alleged breach is of the professionalism and ethics obligation, the specific clauses of the Code alleged to be breached; and
+e.
+If part or all of the alleged breach is of the professionalism and ethics obligation, the specific clauses of Part 3 of the Code alleged to be breached;

-d.
-All information that the complainant considers relevant to the complaint;and
+f.
+All information that the complainant considers relevant to the alleged breach; and

-4.3 Should the Society receive an intended complaint that, in the opinion of the Chief Executive, does not contain sufficient information to be valid, or is unsatisfactory in its form the Chief Executive shall request that information or the revision of the form of the complaint, and if, after thirty (30) days, for the revised complaint to be received.
+4.4 Should the Chief Executive receive an intended complaint that, in their opinion, does not contain sufficient information to be valid, or is unsatisfactory in its form the Chief Executive shall request that information or the revision of the form of the complaint and set a reasonable period, not exceeding. thirty (30) days, for the revised complaint to be received.
 If a revised complaint is not received by the expiration of the period set by the Chief Executive or the revised complaint does not provide sufficient information or is not in satisfactory form, the Chief Executive shall deem the complaint to have lapsed.

-4.4 The Chief Executive may explore with the complainant (and where appropriate with the respondent), the possibility of the complaint being better resolved by conciliation, mediation, arbitration, or another dispute resolution process.
-If a complainant is amenable to attempting resolution in such a manner, the Chief Executive may delay taking further steps under these Rules whilst he or she is satisfied that there is a reasonable chance of resolution.
-If the Chief Executive is satisfied that resolution has been achieved, he or she may deem the complaint to have lapsed.Return to top
+4.6 The Chief Executive may explore with the complainant (and where appropriate with the respondent), the possibility of the complaint being resolved by an alternative process such as conciliation, mediation or arbitration.
+If a complainant is amenable to attempting resolution in such a manner, the Chief Executive may delay taking further steps under these Rules whilst they are satisfied that there is a reasonable chance of resolution.
+If the Chief Executive is satisfied that resolution has been achieved, they may deem the complaint to have lapsed or to be resolved.Return to top

 5. Society may initiate inquiry